 Virginia

 The Commonwealth of Virginia has a strong commitment to environmental literacy supported by state agencies, local nonprofits, universities, and of course school districts themselves.
-Virginia Department of Education and their partners encourage school districts to participate in the biennial collection of data, known as the Environmental Literacy Indicator Tool (ELIT) , to understand the landscape and inform efforts to advance the implementation of environmental education.
-Self-reported data about how prepared school divisions feel to implement a comprehensive and systemic approach to environmental literacy from the 2022 ELIT Survey show 18% of divisions are “well prepared,” 63% are “somewhat prepared,” and 18% are “not prepared.”
+Virginia Department of Education and their partners encourage school districts to participate in the biennial collection of data, known as the Environmental Literacy Indicator Tool (ELIT), to understand the landscape and inform efforts to advance the implementation of environmental education.
+Self-reported data about how prepared school divisions feel to implement a comprehensive and systemic approach to environmental literacy from the 2024 ELIT Survey show 22% of reporting divisions are “well prepared,” 59% are “somewhat prepared,” and 19% are “not prepared.”
 Results from individual school districts are also available.

 State-level Drivers of Environmental Literacy